Published: 14 nov. 2019

 Reduce the working volume to 10 % of the total shake flask volume.
 This will “smear” the whole culture in a thin layer on the sides of the flask.
 This increase of surface to volume ration allows for a higher oxygen transfer rate.

-3. Use specialised flask geometries to get better results
+3. Use specialized flask geometries to get better results

 The conventional Erlenmeyer shake flask is distinguished by having smooth sides.
 It was invented in the 1800’s but not specifically as a culture vessel.
 It allows for an even mixing action but can limit oxygen transfer.
 Other designs of flask, such as the Fernbach, have baffles that do the same as their counterparts in bioreactors – disrupting the smooth flow of the liquid culture.
 This creates turbulent areas where gas transfer is improved, and the flasks can even be used with animal cell culture growth.